NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 ##### BVH Exporter

 As this was part of the assignment I implemented this quickly, currently it just reads the motion data from the BVH Loader arrays itself, later on it would read from my custom IK modified joint angles (and resulting motion values per channel DOF).
-I use the same recursive approach described above to loop over the joint hierarchy, writing out each Joint name, offset and channels to a stringstream, which is then passed as reference to the joint children in a recursive call for each for them to write into and so on, untill we reach the end site where recursion ends (as joint has no more children) and we also write the end site into the stream the same way.
+I use the same recursive approach described above to loop over the joint hierarchy, writing out each Joint name, offset and channels to a stringstream, which is then passed as reference to the joint children in a recursive call for each for them to write into and so on, until we reach the end site where recursion ends (as joint has no more children) and we also write the end site into the stream the same way.

 A key thing is to make sure the tab number at each joint in the hierarchy is correct, starting from Root which has 0 tab indent, so this is easy to do by just using the joint index to define the number of tabs to indent, and then for the joint offset/channel info we do another tab indent on top of this so its within the body of the braces defined as the current joint.
 We finally do a closing bracket at the end of the function (so when each recursive call is popped) to end the joint scope, and result in the tab indents decrementing back to the left of the file.